groupdocs-viewer-cloud/groupdocs-viewer-cloud-java/README.md

 ## Installation

-To install the API client library to your local Maven repository, simply execute:
+To install the API client library to your local Maven repository, execute:

 ```shell
 mvn install